ALANVF/Red.js/README.md

 I also already answered that.

 ## Why TypeScript?
 I would have much rather used something like TypedCoffeeScript, but it's dead and doesn't really have any tooling.
-In the end, this is still better than using something like Flow.
+Haxe is also a decent language, but it comes with a considerable amount of overhead, which is not preferred for this kind of thing.
+In the end, this is still better than using something worse like Flow.

 ## What can I do to help with development?
 Anything helps!